Cheers, jeers on border as Trump pushes wall in State of Union

 In his speech, Trump suggested “compromise” and said he would be prepared to only build a wall in areas where the U.S. Border Patrol saw it necessary - a far cry from his 2016 campaign pledge for one from coast to coast.

-On that note, Pima County, Arizona Sheriff Mark Napier said his address was largely a “positive message.”
+On that note, Pima County, Arizona, Sheriff Mark Napier said his address was largely a “positive message.”

 “The wall is only a portion of the president’s plan,” Napier said.
 “The plan includes a lot of stuff that I think would enjoy wide bipartisan support, but there’s an auditory shutdown when people say two words: the wall.”

 To be sure, in San Diego, every time Trump mentioned the word “wall,” the crowd shouted “No Wall!”
-A barrage of footwear hit Trump’s image when he said “Walls save lives.”
+A barrage of footwear hit Trump’s image when he said, “Walls save lives.”

 “Border walls push people towards deadly crossing areas,” said Pedro Rios, director of event host American Friends Service Committee, a social justice group.

+(This version of the story corrects spelling of Tucson in dateline and story)

-Reporting by Jennifer McEntee in San Diego, Paul Ingram in Tuscon and Julio-Cesar Chavez in El Paso; Writing by Andrew Hay; Editing by Clarence Fernandez
+Reporting by Jennifer McEntee in San Diego, Paul Ingram in Tucson and Julio-Cesar Chavez in El Paso; Writing by Andrew Hay; Editing by Clarence Fernandez